-These medications are designed to be used during the short-term because they are highly addictive and ending dependence on them is difficult for many people.
 It is even possible to develop an addiction to a benzodiazepine without realizing it.
-People who are prescribed these medications are at risk of developing a physical or psychological dependence on it as well as those who use the drugs illicitly.
+People prescribed these medications are at risk of developing a physical or psychological dependence on it as well as those who use the drugs illicitly.

 Benzodiazepines work by attaching themselves to the brain’s gamma–aminobutyric-acid (GABA) receptors, which are responsible for inducing calm or relaxed feelings.
-These effects are appealing to some users, so they abuse the medications to achieve them.
-Addiction to benzodiazepines include:
+These effects appeal to some people.
+They misuse and abuse the drugs to get the effects.

-Klonopin (generically known as clonazepam) is a medication that is prescribed to treat anxiety and seizures.
-Klonopin is intended for short-term use, but it can be highly addictive, so users are at risk of developing a dependence if they take it longer than prescribed or in higher doses than recommended by their doctor.
+Klonopin – Klonopin (generically known as clonazepam) is a medication that is prescribed to treat anxiety and seizures.
+Klonopin is intended for short-term use.
+It can be highly addictive, so users are at risk of developing a dependence if they take it longer than prescribed or in higher doses than recommended by their doctor.

-Librium (generically known as chlordiazepoxide), a slow-acting benzodiazepine, is commonly used to treat people who are in alcohol withdrawal, but it should still be handled with care.
+Librium – Librium (generically known as chlordiazepoxide) is a slow-acting benzodiazepine.
+It is commonly used to treat people who are in alcohol withdrawal, but it should still be handled with care.
 When the medication is not used as prescribed, it can be dangerous and lead to a deadly overdose.
 Chronic alcohol users have been known to abuse Librium, thus creating a second addiction.
 Withdrawing from both substances simultaneously presents its own challenges, so that process should be done under the supervision of medical personnel.

-Ativan (generically known as lorazepam) is a known anti-anxiety drug.
+Ativan – Ativan (generically known as lorazepam) is a known anti-anxiety drug.
 The sedative–intended for short-term treatment–suppresses the central nervous system and calms users down.
 This potent medication should never be mixed with depressants, such as alcohol.
-Doing so can lead to seizures, comas, or death.
+Doing so can lead to seizures, coma, or death.

 The signs of addiction manifest in different ways for different people.
 However, symptoms that tend to appear in most people who are dependent on benzodiazepines include: